 - Boil, peel, and smash the chestnuts;

 - In a big bowl, mix chestnuts, ricotta and Grana Padano cheese;

 - Let sit at least one hour before filling your ravioli;

 Cook them into a big stock pot with plenty of salted boiling water for 4-5 minutes.
-They must not open, of course.
-Drain with a mesh skimmer not to break them.
-Season with butter and sage sauce, ragù, or roast meat gravy.
+They must not open up, so drain them with a mesh skimmer to keep from breaking apart.
+Season with butter and sage sauce, ragù, or roasted meat gravy.